The author is a guitarist and bassist with over 35 years of experience as a musician.

 Hours of playing your Les Paul will likely leave your shoulders a little sore.
 By comparison, your Strat will be a delight.
 It’s typically only a difference of a few pounds (more before Gibson’s weight relief methods) but it does make a difference.

 For hobby players, it might not matter, but if you spend a lot of time onstage this could be a big thing.
 Guitarists with back issues, in particular, will likely appreciate a lighter guitar.

-Does the weight affect tone?
+Does the weight affect the tone?
 If anyone would like to kick off a debate in the comments section about whether a 7-pound Strat has an advantage or disadvantage compared to an 8-pound Strat go right ahead.
 I’ll stay out of that one.

 8. Scale Length

 The Fender scale length for Strats and Telecasters is a bit longer than the Les Paul scale length: 25.5 inches vs 24.75 inches.
 Scale length is, basically, the distance between the nut and the bridge, and a longer measurement means a brighter, snappier sound.